 Get this Look: A Mid-Century Vision in Blue!

 We love how the owner of this Texas Mid Century multi-level home outlines her home's unique architecture.
-She been installing these bulbs since 2020 and still receives compliments!
+She's been installing these bulbs since 2020 and still receives compliments!

 We appreciate the straightforward design with a warm white accent on the side brick wall.
 We've added a materials list and tips below.